j143/guides/_articles/5g/intro.md

 ## Telco 5G Tools and Frameworks

+Applications and framework for the 5G implementation, testing and deployment

 [Open Stack](https://www.openstack.org/) is an open source cloud platform, deployed as infrastructure-as-a-service (IaaS) to orchestrate data center operations on bare metal, private cloud hardware, public cloud resources, or both (hybrid/multi-cloud architecture).
 OpenStack includes advance use of virtualization & SDN for network traffic optimization to handle the core cloud-computing services of compute, networking, storage, identity, and image services.